 Know Your Budget

 To be added to the group, first connect with, Joe Wynn, the Off-Campus Housing coordinator.
-Once you have been added, you will be added to the following groups:
+Once you have been added, you can add yourself to other UT related groups:

 - UT Facebook Group: Based on administrative approval, students will have the ability to resource this group to post, seek and request roommates.
 You can also search for apartments and post apartment listings that you find.